alexellis/twitter-bots/README.md

 This bot streams a certain Hashtag and immediately forwards the messages on to an Elastic Search instance, you can then monitor the tweets in real-time - checking for trends and activity around the globe.

+* slack_forwarder

+This bot provides a bridge between Twitter and your favourite Slack channel.
+In the example messages are posted into the #general channel, but you will probably want to create a dedicated channel that people can opt/in out of.
+Bear in mind that you could also do processing on the Tweeet before forwarding it - or even filter out unwanted/wanted material.

 #### Notes on limiting / troubleshooting

 **Error: Status Code: 420**